-An HVAC—or heating, ventilation, and air conditioning—is an important system that regulates your home’s temperature by moving heated and cooled air throughout it.
+An HVAC, or heating, ventilation, and air conditioning, system is one of the most important major systems in your home.
+It keeps your space comfortable by moving heated and cooled air through it.
 At some point, you may need to hire an HVAC contractor for repairs or a system checkup.
-An HVAC contractor is a skilled and licensed technician who installs, maintains, and repairs these systems.
+These licensed technicians install, maintain, and repair HVAC systems.

-Read our guide to learn more about what an HVAC contractor is and when you should call one.
+Read our guide to learn more about what an HVAC contractor does and when you should call one.

 Get Estimates from HVAC Experts in Your Area